 How often do you retrain the branches?

-The initial ‘tie down’ is completed before the plants start their stretch phase.
+The initial ‘tie down’ is completed as part of the train autoflower process before the plants start their stretch phase.
 They will look untidy to begin with but this will change as the branches stretch out and the shape of the structure becomes more obvious.
 A rule of thumb should be to change the ties and anchor points every 5 – 7 days.
 As it grows the plant will outgrow its pegs, so the soft garden wire (attached to the pegs or those drilled holes in the pot edge) will become the main means to hold branches in place.

 It really is that simple!
 No cutting or chopping or extreme training make overs… just gentle, consistent encouragement for the plant to extend its branches and develop those flower sites, resulting in more buds and bigger harvests.
 It’s easy!

-There are no best autoflower weed seeds for LST training because the results are achieved through the technique regardless of the plant strain.
-Nevertheless the best autoflower weed seeds to use are those which come from a reliable source, such as Paradise Seeds which has an in-house breeding program and therefore offers some guarantee about the quality.
+LST is a great technique to use to train autoflower weed plants because of its low impact.
+There are no best autoflower weed seeds for LST training because the results are achieved through the technique alone.
+Nevertheless the best autoflower weed seeds to use are those which come from a reliable source, such as Paradise Seeds, which has an in-house breeding program and therefore offers a guarantee of quality.
+The best plants begin with healthy seeds!